Naereen/web-sphinx/trademarks.rst

 About
 -----
- This little page is intented to quote the trademarks I quote in the other pages.
-And also to give an almost exhaustive list of the software and usefull website I'm using for my projects.
+ This little page is intended to quote the trademarks I quote in the other pages.
+And also to give an almost exhaustive list of the software and useful website I'm using for my projects.

 ------------------------------------------------------------------------------